BallisticLA/RandBLAS/INSTALL.md

 ## 4. Using RandBLAS in other projects

 Once RandBLAS has been compiled and installed it can be used like any other CMake project.
-For instance, the following CMakeLists.txt demonstrates how an executable can be linked to the RandBLAS library:
+For instance, the following CMake snippet demonstrates how an executable can be linked to the RandBLAS library:

 ```cmake